 Giving by estates includes cash and non-cash donations (bequests) to U.S. charities contributed by all American estates—including those that itemize their charitable contributions on their estate taxes and those that do not.

 Giving by estates is predicted to increase by 5.4% in 2019 and by 5.6% in 2020.xii

 The amount that an estate bequeaths largely depends on asset health at the time of the donor’s passing.
 If the growth in assets held by estates slows, less will be given in the form of bequests.

 The projections for giving by estates in 2019 and 2020 are above the historical 10-year, 25-year, and 40-year annualized average rates of growth for giving of this type.36

 The factors that will most significantly and positively influence estate giving in 2019 and 2020 include:

 - Above-average growth in the S&P 500, and

-- Close-to-average to above average growth in household and nonprofit net worth in preceding years.65
+- Close-to-average growth in household and nonprofit net worth in the preceding years.37

 These two factors will account for the majority of the predicted growth in giving by estates in these years.

 Giving by estates can vary greatly from year to year.
 This volatility is mostly due to very large bequests made by a few estates in a given year.
-Therefore, a significant increase one year will suppress the growth rate in giving the following year.
-The projected increase in bequest giving in 2018 and 2019 will hold unless substantially large gifts are made in 2017 or 2018.
+Therefore, a significant increase one year will suppress the rate of growth in giving the following year.
+The projected increase in bequest giving in 2019 and 2020 will hold unless substantially large gifts are made in 2018 or 2019.